Airy59/OntoJSON/QUICK_START.md

 - **1 source**: Direct transformation, no modification
 - **2+ sources**: Automatic composite creation with imports
 - **Mixed sources**: Combine local and remote in one transformation
+- **Composite Persistence**: Save composite ontology with all metadata for reuse

 **Live Status Indicator:**
 - Counter shows "N ontologies" at bottom right